OryxProject/oryx/src/site/markdown/docs/admin.md

 topic has just one partition but a large amount of data arrives per interval, then the Kafka-based partition of the input may be relatively very large and take a long time to process.
-A good rule of thumb may be to choose a number of topic partitions such that the amount of data that arrives in one batch interval is expected to be about the same as one HDFS block, which is 128MB by default.
+A good rule of thumb may be to choose a number of topic partitions such that the amount of data that arrives in one batch interval, per partition, is expected to be under the size of one HDFS block, which is 128MB by default.
+So if you have 1.28GB arriving per batch interval, at least 10 partitions is probably a good idea to make sure the data can be processed in reasonably sized chunks, and with enough parallelism.

 The provided `oryx-run.sh kafka-setup` script configures a default of 4 partitions, but this can be changed later.
 Note that there is no purpose in configuring more than 1